Five-Year Bachelor's/MS Program

 Students enrolled in the Bachelor’s/MS program are considered undergraduate students in their senior year, thus they receive aid from the undergraduate financial aid office.

-During their 2nd year in the CL MS program and 5th year at Brandeis, there is also financial aid available.
-While we do not have the final award numbers for students entering their 5th year in fall 2022, we can tell you that the award will be at least the equivalent of last year’s base award of $12,500 merit award and $2,000 alumni award.
+During their year in the CL MS program (and fifth year at Brandeis), there is also financial aid available.
+While we do not have the final award numbers for students entering their fifth year in fall 2024, we can tell you that the award will be at least the equivalent of last year’s base award of $25,000.

 Visit the Graduate School of Arts and Sciences Website for more information on financing your education at Brandeis.